bblanchon/ArduinoJsonTroubleshooter/src/pages/v7/runtime/deserialization/crash/before.md

 ---
 options:
-  failure:
-    label: "Yes"
+  stack-overflow:
-    summary: Reducing stack usage doesn't prevent the crash
+    label: Yes, reducing stack usage prevents the crash.
-    page: /deadend.md
-  success:
-    label: "No"
     summary: Reducing stack usage prevents the crash
     page: /done.md
+  no-stack-overflow:
+    label: No, the program still crashes even though stack usage is small.
+    summary: Reducing stack usage doesn't prevent the crash
+    page: ub-elsewhere.md
 ---

-I think this could be a stack-overflow.
+The crash could be caused by a [stack overflow](https://en.wikipedia.org/wiki/Stack_overflow).

-Please check in your code if there aren't some large variable in the stack.
+Please check your code to see if there aren't some large variables in the stack.
 Look for things like:

 * `char buffer[1024]`
 * `int matrix[64][64][64]`